-The routine $pre\inversion\qc()$ which is called by preprocess() performs land flagging and checks the setting of flags in the level 1b beam information.
-If the input data is of inferior quality, the $qual\sigma0$ flag in the $wvc\quality$ is set, which prevents further processing of this WVC.
-Also the land fractions present in the beam information in the level 1b product are considered: if any land fraction in the fore, mid or aft beam exceeds 0.02, the $qual\sigma0$ flag in $wvc\quality$ is set, as well.
-The land flag in $wvc\quality$ is set whenever any level 1b land fraction is above zero.
+The routine pre_inversion_qc() which is called by preprocess() performs land flagging and checks the setting of flags in the level 1b beam information.
+If the input data is of inferior quality, the qual_sigma0 flag in the wvc_quality is set, which prevents further processing of this WVC.
+Also the land fractions present in the beam information in the level 1b product are considered: if any land fraction in the fore, mid or aft beam exceeds 0.02, the qual_sigma0 flag in wvc_quality is set, as well.
+The land flag in wvc_quality is set whenever any level 1b land fraction is above zero.

-The next step is the calibration of the $\sigma_0$ 's in calibrate\s0.
-This is done during the cal/val period of ASCAT.
-Once the level 1b products are fully calibrated, this step can be removed.
-Note that the calibration is done again in the reverse order after the post processing in order to write the $\sigma_0$ 's to output as plain copies of the input $\sigma_0$ 's.
-More information about the calibration can be found in [Verspeek, 2007].
+The next step is the calibration of the σ^{0} 's in calibrate_s0.
+Calibration coefficients for each level 1 processing version and instrument (ASCAT on Metop A or Metop B) have been obtained using the so-called NWP Ocean Calibration (NOC).
+Note that the calibration is done again in the reverse order after the post processing in order to write the σ^{0} 's to output as plain copies of the input σ^{0} 's.
+More information about the calibration can be found in [Verspeek et al., 2012].

-The monitoring, which is performed as part of the post processing, calculates some statistics from the wind product and writes them to an ASCII file called monitoring\report.txt.
+The monitoring, which is performed as part of the post processing, calculates some statistics from the wind product and writes them to an ASCII file called monitoring_report.txt.
 The monitoring parameters are listed in table 4.24.
 They are calculated separately for three different regions of each swath (left and right).
 Note that the monitoring is invoked only if the -mon command line option is set.